 The knowledge demonstrated by the candidates should show relevance within the real work environment.
-Achievement of a work based product is encouraged as a summative asse3ssment method which is central and linear to the qualification outcomes and compliments other assessment methods used to evidence requirements.
+Achievement of a work based product is encouraged as a summative assessment method which is central and linear to the qualification outcomes and compliments other assessment methods used to evidence requirements.
 An example of this could be how the learner incorporates learning to achieve plans to introduce technology in the adult social care workplace.

-Title: Implementing Technology in Adult Social Care 5 Unit I Number: J/651/6058 TQT: 30 GLH: 10 Learning Outcomes The learner will be able to: ssment Criter earner can: ia 1 Know how to plan, assess and select new technology for use within a care setting.
-1.1 success fact key benchmo fors that need new technol ds to be med 1.2 embed digit onsider when ly within a 1.3 • he planning cision-makers n of 1.4 w you would ikeholders to 1.5 and select t orocesses for echnology to 's informatio 's. meet your Understand ho external relation influence the cand ongoing untechnology. onships delivery 2.1 organisation good relatior is could supp and ongoing e setting. ort innovatio on, planning,
+Title: Implementing Technology in Adult Social Care 5 Unit I Number: J/651/6058 TQT: 30 GLH: 10 Learning Outcomes The learner will be able to: ssment Criter earner can: ia 1 Know how to plan, assess and select new technology for use 1.1 success fact ds to be med nes and asured when care setting. within a care setting.
+1.2 Distinguish the factors you need to consider when planning to embed digital technology within a care setting.
+1.3 • he planning cision-makers n of 1.4 w you would ikeholders to 1.5 and select t orocesses for echnology to 's informatio 's. meet your Understand ho external relation influence the cand ongoing untechnology. onships delivery 2.1 organisation good relation is could supp and ongoing e setting. ort innovatio on, planning,